Man arrested for drugs in Tennessee hollowed out Bible after ‘seeing it in a movie’

 According to Cheatham County drug agents, the 40-year-old suspect also had a Bible with a secret compartment that the father of two young twin sons admits he had planned, in the future, to use to smuggle drugs.

-Undercover officers told Nexstar’s WKRN they were surprised to see the Hollywood-style smuggling tactic in real life, and MacMenami admitted the idea wasn’t an original one.
+Undercover officers told NewsNation’s WKRN they were surprised to see the Hollywood-style smuggling tactic in real life, and MacMenami admitted the idea wasn’t an original one.

 “What you haven’t seen that in movies?”
 MacMenami joked.
 “Yeah, I didn’t have anything in there, I didn’t even get the chance.
 I just had it in the car and they locked on to it big time, they are like, ‘Oooh, he’s hollowing out Bibles.’
 I’m like, ‘alright.'”